joshwcomeau/m1-1-htmlcss--html/README.md

 Before you dive into the workshop, be sure to have read the provided HTML-reference doc.

-When creating HTML files, be sure to use proper formating.
+When creating HTML files, be sure to use proper formatting.
 Here is a basic template.

 _Don't worry about styling and alignment at this point, we'll worry about that when we add CSS._